eggsactly/arduino-wardriving/README.md

 * Define GPS TX/RX pins on *ARDUINO_GPS_RX* and *ARDUINO_GPS_TX*

 ## Electric setup
-The diagram below shows how the FeatherWing doubler should be wired for this project.
+The diagrams below show how to configure all the Feather Wings.
+Please read all instructions carefully.

-### Featherwing Double
+### Feather Wing Doubler
 On the Featherwing Doubler pins a 22K resistor should be attached between the ADC pin and ground.
 A 100k resistor should be attached between the VBAT pin and the ADC pin.
 The RX pin should be mapped to the second NC from RX.
 Pin 4 should be mapper from the third NC pin from RX.

 ![Featherwing Doubler](https://imgur.com/6ZSRHUw.png)